intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 author: "Desmond A. Kirkpatrick"
 ---

-There is a lot of excitement about applying AI to VLSI design as well as a lot of concern that LLMs will generate hardware descriptions riddled with hard-to-find bugs.
-While software is experiencing a renaissance in AI-assistance, hardware semantics and its unpatchable nature mean that we need to find ways to leverage AI to help build in much more correctness as we design if we expect to see similar gains in productivity.
+There is a lot of excitement about applying AI to VLSI design as well as a lot of concern that Large Language Models (LLMs) will generate expansive hardware descriptions riddled with hard-to-find bugs.
+While software is experiencing a renaissance in AI-assistance, hardware semantics and its un-patchable nature mean that we need to find ways to leverage AI to help build with a high level of focus on correctness as we design hardware if we expect to see similar gains in productivity.

-A methodology that is synergistic with using AI to boost correctness while accelerating design is agile hardware design which borrows from the software world the precepts of test-driven, always-alive, and feature-by-feature design evolution.
-Focusing on abstraction, components, modularity, and reuse is especially synergistic with the way LLMs retain and apply knowedge in a limited context window.
-At the heart of this approach is the recognition that the perfect specification does not exist and that design is an evolution of discovery and implementation -- and AI is perfect for accelerating both!
-In this methodology, though, there is no push-button design -- the designer is in the loop directing the next evolution of the design, whether it is fixing a problem or adding a new feature.
+A methodology that is synergistic with using AI to boost correctness while accelerating design is agile hardware design, which borrows the precepts of test-driven, always-alive, and feature-by-feature design evolution, endemic in the software world.
+Focusing on abstraction, components, modularity, and reuse is especially synergistic with the way LLMs retain and apply knowledge in a limited context window.
+At the heart of this approach is the recognition that the perfect specification does not exist, and that design is an evolution of discovery and implementation -- and AI is perfect for accelerating both!
+In this methodology, therefore, there is no push-button design -- the designer is in the loop directing the next evolution of the design, whether it is fixing a problem or adding a new feature, to reach the intended behavior and performance of the hardware design.

 In this blog, we will describe our experiences in applying AI to help accelerate design of a ROHD-HCL component.
 The ROHD framework provides some key advantages for using AI to accelerate agile hardware design.
-As Dart is a popular programming language, an LLM is well trained in Dart and able to take advantage of a lot of the software abstractions we use in ROHD.
+As Dart is a popular programming language, LLMs are well-trained in Dart and able to take advantage of a lot of the software abstractions we use in ROHD.
 A big innovation is the AI coding agents like
-[Dart MCP servers](https://blog.flutter.dev/supercharge-your-dart-flutter-development-experience-with-the-dart-mcp-server-2edcc8107b49) for bridging between AI agents and Dart coding IDEs and are automatically enabled in VSCode CoPilot.
+[Dart MCP servers](https://blog.flutter.dev/supercharge-your-dart-flutter-development-experience-with-the-dart-mcp-server-2edcc8107b49) for bridging between AI agents and Dart coding IDEs and are automatically enabled in VS Code Copilot.

-By keeping to highly modular and flexible components, we raise the abstraction of design and narrow the amount of context the LLM (and the human) have to keep around.
-The framework has a very rapid edit/simulate loop due to its built-in simulator, providng an LLM with a very fast way to experiment with tests and learn what went wrong.
+By keeping to highly modular and flexible components, we raise the abstraction of design and narrow the amount of context the LLM (and the human!) have to keep around.
+The ROHD framework has a very rapid edit/simulate loop due to its built-in simulator, providing an LLM with a very fast way to experiment with tests and learn what went wrong.
 We found this to be absolutely critical in converging hardware design by specifying tests to quickly resolve key ambiguities in our first specification.

  We also have a detailed video demonstration of the AI-accelerated design evolution of this component: [AI-Accelerated Agile Design Demo](https://youtu.be/xOsWIT9Y4iE?si=h1Ttu9eD_6b4ouvG).

 ## AI Challenge:  Build a New Caching Request/Response Channel

-An interesting component for use with communication channels is a request/response channel where we send an address request to a downstream agent and we receive data back over a response channel, using ready/valid protocols.
+An interesting component for use with communication channels is a request/response channel where we send an address request to a downstream agent, and we receive data back over a response channel, using ready/valid protocols.
 The specific channel we want to build is one that would cache address/data pairs to speed up future address/data requests.

 {:refdef: style="text-align: center;"}
 <!-- markdownlint-disable-next-line MD034 -->